tomelrod/ansible-role-network_interfaces/README.md

 Examples
 --------

+For all network configurations, it is possible to use CIDR or IPv4 Address notation.
+I recomend the use of CIDR, because it helps to get a simpler configuration and it is the only way for IPv6 Addresses.

+IPv4 Example with CIDR notation:

+      cidr: 192.168.10.18/24
+      # OPTIONAL: specify a gateway for that network, or auto for network+1
+      gateway: auto

+IPv4 Example with classic IPv4:

+      address: 192.168.10.18
+      netmask: 255.255.255.0
+      network: 192.168.10.0
+      broadcast: 192.168.10.255
+      gateway: 192.168.10.1

+If you want to use a different MAC Address for your Interface, you can simply add it.

+      hwaddress: aa:bb:cc:dd:ee:ff

 1) Configure eth1 and eth2 on a host with a static IP and a dhcp IP.
 Also define static routes and a gateway.